-- 472. Plaintiffs reallege and reaffirm each and every allegation set forth in all the preceding paragraphs as if fully stated herein. - 473.
-Plaintiffs are the owners, in lawful possession, of real property. - 474.
-Defendants have each intentionally engaged in conduct that hascaused and contributed to climate change, which, in the usual course of events, has caused and will cause flood waters, fire, hail, rain, snow, wind and invasive species to enter Plaintiffs' property. - 475.
-Defendants knew, with substantial certainty, that their fossil fuel activities would cause and contribute to climate change and thus cause these invasions of Plaintiffs' property. - 476.
-This trespass is recurring, and will continue. - 477.
-Plaintiffs did not give Defendants permission for these invasions of their property. - 478.
-Defendants' trespasses are the direct and proximate cause of damages and losses to the Plaintiffs. - 479.
-Defendants' actions are and have been a cause of the injuries and damages to Plaintiffs' property. - 480.
+- 439. Plaintiffs reallege and reaffirm each and every allegation set forth in all the preceding paragraphs as is fully stated herein. - 440.
+Plaintiffs are the owners, in lawful possession, of real property. - 441.
+Defendants have each intentionally engaged in conduct that has caused and contributed to climate change, thus causing flood waters, fire, hail, rain, snow, wind and invasive species to enter Plaintiffs' property. - 442.
+Defendants knew, with substantial certainty, that the use of their fossil fuel products would both cause climate change and cause these invasions of Plaintiffs' property. - 443.
+This trespass is recurring, and will continue. - 444.
+Plaintiffs did not give Defendants permission for these invasions of their property. - 445.
+Defendants' trespasses are the direct and proximate cause of damages and losses to the Plaintiffs. - 446.
+Defendant's actions are and have been a substantial factor in causing the injuries and damages to Plaintiffs' property. - 447.
 Plaintiffs' real property has been and will be damaged by Defendants' trespasses and Plaintiffs have spent and will spend substantial dollars to mitigate the damage caused by the trespasses.
-Such damages and losses include, but are not limited to: - costs to analyze and evaluate the future impacts of climate alteration, the response to such impacts and the costs of mitigating, adapting to or remediating those impacts; - costs associated with wildfire response, management and mitigation; - costs of responding to, managing and repairing damage from pine beetle and other pest infestations;
+Such damages and losses include but are not limited to:

-- costs associated with increased drought conditions including alternate planting and increased landscape maintenance costs; - costs associated with repairing and replacing existing flood control and drainage measures and repairing flood damage; - costs of repair, maintenance, mitigation and rebuilding and replacement of road systems to respond to the impacts of climate alteration; - costs associated with alteration and repair of bridge structures to retain safety due to increases in stream flow rates; - costs of repair of physical damage to buildings owned by Plaintiffs; - costs of analysis of alternative building design and construction and costs to implement such alternative design and construction; and - loss of income from property owned by Plaintiffs due to reduced agricultural productivity or lease or rental income while property is unusable; - 481.
-These damages and losses are the direct and proximate result of climate alteration by Defendants in excess of historical trends in climate variation. - 482.
+- costs to analyze and evaluate the future impacts of climate alteration, the response to such impacts and the costs of mitigating, adapting to, or remediating those impacts; - costs associated with wildfire response, management, and mitigation; - costs of responding to, managing, and repairing damage from pine beetle and other pest infestations; - costs associated with increased drought conditions including alternate planting and increase landscape maintenance costs; - costs associated with repairing and replacing existing flood control and drainage measures, and repairing flood damage; - costs of repair, maintenance, mitigation and rebuilding and replacement of road systems to respond to the impacts of climate alteration; - costs associated with alteration and repair of bridge structures to retain safety due to increases in stream flow rates: - costs of repair of physical damage to buildings owned by plaintiffs; - costs of analysis of alternative building design and construction and costs to implement such alternative design and construction; - loss of income from property owned by plaintiffs due to reduced agricultural productivity or lease or rental income while property is unusable; - 448.
+These damages and losses are the direct and proximate result of climate alteration by Defendants in excess of historical trends in climate variation. - 449.
 Wherefore, Plaintiffs pray for damages and other relief as set forth below.